topic

 Conceptual Joining: Backstage Report

-AIL presents projects from the field of Artistic Research on a regular basis, covering all states of research and a variety of formats.
+AIL presents projects from the field of Artistic Research on a regular basis, covering all states of research and a variety of formats; and even works in progress.
 As a complementary understanding of research alongside traditionally academic ones, Artistic Research can expand epistemological questions, especially with regard to intersectional problems.

 Find here upcoming dates and selected projects from the past.